Fouls and misconduct (association football)

-For example, a player striking the referee or a teammate is not a foul, but is misconduct.
+For example, a player striking the referee or a teammate is not a foul, but may be considered misconduct.

-Misconduct is any conduct by a player that is deemed by the referee to warrant a disciplinary sanction (caution or dismissal).
+Misconduct is any conduct by a player that is deemed by the referee to warrant a disciplinary sanction (caution or send-off).
 Misconduct may include acts which are, additionally, fouls.
-Unlike fouls, misconduct may occur at any time, including when the ball is out of play, during half-time and before and after the game, and both players and substitutes may be sanctioned for misconduct.
+Unlike fouls, misconduct may occur at any time, including when the ball is out of play, during half-time and before and after the game, and players, team officials and substitutes may be sanctioned for misconduct.

-Misconduct will result in the player either receiving a caution (indicated by a yellow card) or being dismissed ("sent off") from the field (indicated by a red card).
-A dismissed player cannot be replaced; their team is required to play the remainder of the game with one less player.
-A second caution results in the player being dismissed.
+Misconduct will result in the offender either receiving a caution (indicated by a yellow card) or being dismissed ("sent off") from the field (indicated by a red card).
+A dismissed player cannot be replaced; their team is required to play the remainder of the game with one fewer player.
+A second caution results in the player being sent off.
 The referee has considerable discretion in applying the Laws; in particular, the offence of unsporting behaviour may be used to deal with most events that violate the spirit of the game, even if they are not listed as specific offences.

 The system of cautioning and dismissal has existed in the Laws since 1881.
 Association football was the first sport to introduce penalty cards to indicate the referee's decisions; a practice since adopted by many other sports.
 The first major use of the cards was in the 1970 FIFA World Cup, but they were not made mandatory at all levels until 1992.

-Categories of foul
+Categories of fouls

-The rules divide fouls into two categories depending on the type of free kick awarded to the opposition, either a direct or indirect free kick.
+The laws divide fouls into two categories depending on the type of free kick awarded to the opposition, either a direct or indirect free kick.